1 Context and Positioning

 - The mean-field assumption made to describe a large population of molecular motors neglects the mechanical interactions that can exist at the level of single contractile units, i.e. where a finite size system of molecular motors are coupled via the myofilaments.
 It also corresponds to an asymptotic limit that would need to be mathematically justified.

-- Using the assumption of a direct coupling between the molecular scale processes and the macroscopic mechanical balance laws, current models consider that a muscle fiber can be viewed as a homogenous 1D continuum, without detailed modeling of the sarcomeric proteins at the mesoscale and without questioning the validity of having a single fiber orientation per material point.
-However, as mentioned in the previous sections, experiments have shown that the structural proteins play a role in maintaining contractile units in register, notably during activation (Squarci et al. 2023; Moo and Herzog 2018).
-Alteration of their mechanical properties may lead to non-affine deformations which could contribute to the development of cardiomyopathies (Lange et al. 2019).
-Direct observation have also shown that in pathological situation, the definition of a clear fiber orientation was not possible (Hoshino et al. 1983).
+- Using the assumption of a direct coupling between the molecular scale processes and the macroscopic mechanical balance laws, current models consider that a muscle fiber can be viewed as a homogenous 1D continuum, without detailed modeling of the cytoskeletal proteins at the mesoscale and without questioning the validity of having a single fiber orientation per material point.
+However, as mentioned in the previous sections, experiments have shown that the cytoskeletal proteins play a role in maintaining contractile units in register, notably during activation.37.
+Alteration of their mechanical properties may lead to non-affine deformations which could contribute to the development of cardiomyopathies.38 Direct observation have also shown that in pathological situation, the definition of a clear fiber orientation was not possible.39

 For these reasons, there is no truly multiscale framework linking the molecular structural alterations induced by cardiomyopathies and their associated pharmacology, with their consequences on the heart.